drknvpn/privacy-toolkit-x/README.md

 + Academic research

-!
-Any illegal use is FORBIDDEN!
+❗️Any illegal use is FORBIDDEN❗️

 The author is not responsible for misuse.